 Chapter 1 " Getting Started " This chapter discusses some of the data loads in the data conversion process.
 Chapter 2 "Overview of the Data Conversion Process."
-This chapter discusses some of the data loads in the data conversion process.
-Chapter 3 " Server Activities in the Voyager System ."
+This chapter discusses some of the data loads in the data conversion process Chapter 3 " Server Activities in the Voyager System ."
 This chapter provides the correct procedures for some server activities.
-Chapter 4 " Voyager Client Installation and the Voyager.ini File ."
-This chapter covers how to download and install the Voyager clients.
-Chapter 5 "Patron Extract."
+Chapter 4 " Voyager Client Installation and the Voyager.ini File. " This chapter covers how to download and install the Voyager clients.
+Chapter 5 " Patron Batch Jobs in XML ."
+This chapter describes the patron import, export, and purge batch jobs that use XML input and output files.
+Chapter 6 " Patron Extract (Patron SIF Method) ."
 This chapter provides information about the patron extract program.
-Chapter 6 "Patron Update."
+Chapter 7 "Patron Update (Patron SIF Method)."
 This chapter provides information about the patron update program.
-Chapter 7 "Bursar Transfer System."
+Chapter 8 "Bursar Transfer System."
 This chapter discusses the bursar transfer program.
-Chapter 8 " Circulation Batch Jobs ."
+Chapter 9 "Circulation Batch Jobs."
 This chapter provides information on Circulation batch jobs.
-Chapter 9 "Media Scheduling Batch Jobs."
+Chapter 10 "Media Scheduling Batch Jobs."
 This chapter provides information on Media Scheduling batch jobs.
-Chapter 10 "Bulk Export of MARC Records."
+Chapter 11 "Bulk Export of MARC Records."
 This chapter provides information about the MARC extract program.
-Chapter 11 "Prebulk Program."
+Chapter 12 "Prebulk Program."
 This chapter discusses the Prebulk program.
-Chapter 12 "Bulk Import, Replace, and Merge of MARC Records."
+Chapter 13 "Bulk Import, Replace, and Merge of MARC Records."
 This chapter provides information on the bulk import program.
-Chapter 13 " Global Heading Change Jobs ."
+Chapter 14 "Global Heading Change Jobs."
 This chapter covers Global Headings Change batch jobs.
-Chapter 14 "Storage Barcode Verify (Pstrgvfy) Program."
+Chapter 15 "Storage Barcode Verify (Pstrgvfy) Program."
 This chapter provides information about the storage barcode verify program.
-Chapter 15 "Popacjob."
+Chapter 16 "Popacjob."
 This chapter provides information on logging in Voyager.
-Chapter 16 " Acquisitions Batch Job - Fix Exchange Rates ."
+Chapter 17 "Acquisitions Batch Job - Fix Exchange Rates."
 This discusses the Acquisitions batch job that updates commitments of Purchase Orders that use foreign currency.

-Chapter 17 " Server-Side Configurations ."
+Chapter 18 "Server-Side Configurations."
 This chapter describes the set up information for features that require configuration changes on the server.

-Chapter 18 "Patron Record Standard Interface File."
+Chapter 19 "Patron Record Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 19 "Charge Transaction Record Standard Interface File."
+Chapter 20 "Charge Transaction Record Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 20 "Item Delete Standard Interface File."
+Chapter 21 "Item Delete Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 21 "Vendor Record Standard Interface Format."
+Chapter 22 "Vendor Record Standard Interface Format."
 This chapter provides information on this SIF.
-Chapter 22 "Acquisitions Notices Standard Interface File."
+Chapter 23 "Acquisitions Notices Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 23 "Acquisitions Reports Standard Interface File."
+Chapter 24 "Acquisitions Reports Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 24 "Cataloging Reports Standard Interface File."
+Chapter 25 "Cataloging Reports Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 25 "Circulation Notices Standard Interface File."
+Chapter 26 "Circulation Notices Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 26 "Circulation Reports Standard Interface File."
+Chapter 27 "Circulation Reports Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 27 " Media Scheduling Notices Standard Interface File ."
+Chapter 28 "Media Scheduling Notices Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 28 "Media Scheduling Reports Standard Interface File."
+Chapter 29 "Media Scheduling Reports Standard Interface File."
 This chapter provides information on this SIF.
-Chapter 29 "Database Views."
+Chapter 30 " Database Views ."
 This chapter provides information on the database views, simplified ways of retrieving data from the database.
-Chapter 30 "WebAdmin."
+Chapter 31 "WebAdmin."
 This chapter discusses the WebAdmin utility.
-Chapter 31 "Oracle Stored Functions."
+Chapter 32 "Oracle Stored Functions."
 This chapter describes Oracle stored functions that may be called in an SQL query and used in a Voyager environment.
-Appendix A "Data Dictionary."
-This chapter is the data dictionary.
-Appendix B UseMARCON Configuration for Use with Voyager."
+Chapter 33 "SMS Messaging."
+This chapter describes the SMS feature and the setup required to implement this feature.
+Appendix A UseMARCON Configuration for Use with Voyager ."
 This chapter discusses UseMARCON.
-Appendix C WebVoyáge Patron Authentication Adapter Feature."
+Appendix B WebVoyáge Patron Authentication Adapter Feature."
 This chapter discusses patron authentication.
-Index The Index is a detailed, alphabetical cross-reference of topics about which this document contains information.